mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 people become obsessed with their mode of thinking and neglect to acknowledge the importance of the other.

-With classical thinking, once you intensely analyze or "cut up" --- the narrator often uses this analogy of dissecting something with a proverbial knife --- and understand something, the beauty of it is gone.
+With classical thinking, once you intensely analyze or dissect and something, the beauty of it is gone.
 It is no longer mysterious or "magical".
 It's just pieces that are put together at many levels.
 The narrator talks about how you can indefinitely cut something up, but when you do this, you "kill" it.
-Romantic thinkers stop before they've kill the thing and therefore, the magic and beauty still exist and inspire.
 This process of cutting something up is a "death-birth continuity".
 Something new is "birthed" and killed at each level.
 In software engineering, you hear the phrase "yak shaving", which is when you are working on a project and you discover that